Gun buyback program: Private buyback

 In some countries - particularly the United States - buybacks may be privately funded - typically for the purpose of taking firearms out of circulation.
 Examples include an anonymous donor funding buyback events in California following the Sandy Hook Elementary School shooting.

+Similar privately organized buyback efforts have also occurred at the local level, including a March 30, 2026 event in Wichita, Kansas, organized by the Holy Kingdom of Judah, in which firearms were collected for destruction and documented with municipal authorities.

 Argentina

 In July 2007, Argentina initiated a national gun buyback program that ran until December 2008.
 Participation in the program was voluntary and anonymous.
 Individuals received between 100 and 450 pesos (or US$30 to US$145) per firearm depending on its type.
 All types of firearms were accepted including legal as well as illegal weapons.
 The 2007–2008 buyback collected a total of 104,782 firearms or around 7% of the country's estimated total number of firearms as well as 747,000 units of ammunition.

 Australia

 There have been 28 state and territory-based amnesties since the Port Arthur massacre in April 1996.
 The "National Firearms Buyback Program", which ran from October 1996 through September 1997, was held for 12 months and retrieved 650,000 guns.
 The 2003 handgun buyback ran for 6 months and retrieved 68,727 guns.
 Both involved compensation paid to owners of firearms made illegal by gun law changes and surrendered to the government.
 Bought back firearms were destroyed.

 The Government increased the Medicare levy from 1.5% to 1.7% of income for one year to finance the 1996 buyback program.
 The program was budgeted to cost $500 million.
 The buyback cost $304 million in compensation and $63 million in administration.

+In December 2025, Australian Prime Minister Anthony Albanese announced the creation of a national gun buyback program following a terrorist attack at Bondi Beach earlier that month.